KNg-02/VITAL-Document-Data-Analysis/README.md

 * 7380/44482 (16% digitised overall)
 * 1894/44482 (4% returned overall)

-Note: There was no progress in 2022, so these are really just stats from 2021.
+Note: There was no progress made in 2022, so these are really just stats from 2021.

 **2: Issues found across 2021/2022:**

 2021:
 * Incomplete counts of work (e.g. 1423/1892 digitised in January)
 * Work suddenly stopping (work performed in Jan - February, before abruptly halting for the rest on the year, through reflecting 0 digitisation/returns)
 * Lack of consistency between digitisation and returning of documents (digtisation lasted 6 months, while returning lasted 2)

 2022:
+* No work complete, despite the increase in received documents

 </p>